 Task pane add-ins for Project

-Project Standard 2013 and Project Professional 2013 both include support for task pane add-ins.
-You can run general task pane add-ins that are developed for Word 2013 or Excel 2013.
+Project Standard 2013 and Project Professional 2013 (version 15.1 or higher) both include support for task pane add-ins.
+You can run general task pane add-ins that are developed for Word or Excel.
 You can also develop custom add-ins that handle selection events in Project and integrate task, resource, view, and other cell-level data in a project with SharePoint lists, SharePoint Add-ins, Web Parts, web services, and enterprise applications.

 The Project 2013 SDK download includes sample add-ins that show how to use the add-in object model for Project, and how to use the OData service for reporting data in Project Server 2013.
 When you extract and install the SDK, see the